 - 2 cups elbow macaroni

-- Cook elbow macaroni until almost done (about 2 minutes less than package directions).
+- Fill a large stockpot with water and add salt.
+Bring to a boil over medium-high heat and cook the elbow macaroni, stirring occasionally, until almost done (about 2 minutes less than package directions).
 Drain and set aside.

-- Place oil in large stock pot over medium high heat.
-Add peppers, onion and garlic.
+- Place oil in a large stockpot over medium-high heat.
+Add peppers, onion, and garlic.
 Simmer until onions become translucent, about 2-3 minutes.

-- Add spices, stewed tomatoes, and marinara sauce to beef mixture and bring to a simmer.
+- Add spices, Worcestershire sauce, stewed tomatoes, and marinara sauce to beef mixture and bring to a simmer.
 Simmer about 5 minutes.

 - Add pasta and simmer a couple more minutes.
 Serve with parmesan cheese if desired.

 Nutrition information is provided as a courtesy but will vary depending on the specific brands of ingredients you use.
 Please consult with your doctor regarding specific health needs.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.